How much does it cost to explore Estonia?

 We normally miss out on free events as we travel from city to city, but this time, we were fortunate.
 The biggest museum event of the year was happening while we were in Tallinn!
 Once a year, museums and heritage sites in Estonia open their doors longer than usual (until 2300h) and free of charge.
 So how many museum visits could we fit into one evening? – Here’s your chance to find out.

 We started with a 30-minute concert at the Cathedral of St Mary the Virgin before I climbed the church tower for a spectacular view of the city.
-Next, we headed to the Museum of the Popular Front to get an in-depth understanding of Estonia’s struggle for independence in the early 1990s.
+Next, we headed to the Museum of the Popular Front (No longer open) to get an in-depth understanding of Estonia’s struggle for independence in the early 1990s.
 Our final stop was for the rooftop views from the National Library of Estonia.
 All this for free.

 On another day, we went to the Estonian Maritime Museum, located in a building originally constructed as a hangar for seaplanes over 100 years ago.
 The maritime museum has only been open for seven years and caters for young and old.
 The main attraction inside the museum is the 1936 submarine Lembit.
 Unlike a lot of retired submarines I have visited, this one retains a lot of the mechanical and functioning components.
 The ticket was a bit too expensive for what it was, at EUR15 per adult.